aimms/how-to/Articles/362/362-planning-support.rst

     Therefore, multiple timezones will be used in the user interface.

 #.
 For the data sources, the timezone in which the data is presented is usually defined externally.
-    Therefore, there may be zero, one or more timezones relevant here as well.
+    Therefore, there may be zero, one, or more timezones relevant here as well.

 #.
 The model is the component that communicates with both the user interface and with data sources.
     The collection of timezones may change over time as the users, and perhaps also the data sources, will vary over time.

-    When the data of the model is stored using multiple timezones, data management and communication with user interface and data sources becomes complicated.
+    When the data of the model is stored using multiple timezones, data management and communication with user interface and data sources become complicated.
-    A good practice is therefore to choose one timezone as a reference timezone, and store all data with respect to this timezone.
+    A good practice is therefore to choose one timezone as a reference and store all data with respect to this timezone.
+    In the following, we will call this the model timezone.

     As all timezones are defined in terms of UTC, it is good practice to use UTC as the model timezone.

 Modeling
 -----------

-In this section, at the implementation level, the multi-timezone aspects of the AIMMS model are described.
+In this section, at the implementation level, the multi timezone aspects of the AIMMS model are described.

-Formalizing the modeling timezone
+The modeling timezone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As described above, we choose one timezone in the model, and name it ``ep_modelTimezone``.
+In addition, we fix upfront the choice: UTC.

 .. code-block:: aimms
     :linenos: